pnikic/clint/README.md

 * Engine analysis
 * Switching between different games and PGN files (rounds) on the same page
 * Support for embedding video (live stream) or image for each PGN file (round)
+* Placeholder for custom content on both sides of the board
 * Download PGN / FEN of the current game, round or whole tournament, sharing link to a specific game
 * Multiple boards view (e.g. 6 boards)
 * Responsive design - mobile phone friendly